-Rows 7 and 8 combine the residual bias adjustment CR2 with the data-determined degrees-of-freedom of Section VID.
-For these data the Imbens and Kolesar (2013) measure v^ in (26), denoted IK, and the Carter, Schnepel and Steigerwald (2013) measure G^ in (27) both equal 17 on average when G = 50 (see rows 14 and 17).
+Rows 7 and 8 use critical values from the T distribution with the data-determined degrees-of-freedom of Section VID, equal to 17 on average when G = 50 (see Rows 14 and 17).
 This leads to further improvement in the Monte Carlo rejection rate.

-Row 9 uses bootstrap standard errors obtained by a pairs cluster bootstrap, implemented using command regress, vce(boot, cluster(state)).
-The rejection rate is essentially the same as that in row 3, as expected since this bootstrap has no asymptotic refinement.
+Bootstrap standard errors obtained from a standard pairs cluster bootstrap, implemented using command regress, vce(boot, cluster(state)) are used in Row 9.
+For G = 50, the rejection rate is essentially the same as that in Row 3, as expected since this bootstrap has no asymptotic refinement.

-Rows 10-13 implement the various percentile-t bootstraps with asymptotic refinement presented in Section VIC.
-These lead to mild over-rejection, with rejection rate of 0.06 rather than 0.05.
-Row 10 can be computed using the bootstrap: command, see our posted code, while rows 11-13 require additional coding.
-Only 399 bootstraps need be used here as any consequent bootstrap simulation error averages out over the many Monte Carlo replications.
+Rows 10-15 implement the various percentile-t bootstraps with asymptotic refinement presented in Section VIC.
+Only 399 bootstraps are used here as any consequent bootstrap simulation error averages out over the many Monte Carlo replications.
 But if these bootstraps were used just once, as in an empirical study, a percentile-t bootstrap should use at least 999 replications.
+Row 10 can be computed using the bootstrap: command, see our posted code, while Rows 11-15 require additional coding.
+For G = 50, the various bootstraps give similar results with rejection rates of a bit more than 0.06.